kb-dk/MerMEId/trunk/INSTALL.md

 [MerMEId](../README.md) | [Source code](./README.md) | [Installation overview ](INSTALL.md)

-# Nine steps towards a MerMEId of you own
+# Eight steps towards a MerMEId of you own

 Since everything is running inside portable standard server software products, MerMEId should be portable.
 However, we have never installed